MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/powerapps-cli.md

 ### Canvas

 > [!NOTE]
-> The Canvas command is in pre-release.
-It may not be available in the version of the Power Apps CLI that you are using and we may change it for the final, commercial version.
+> The Canvas commands are in public preview.
+They may not be available in the version of the Power Apps CLI that you are using currently.

 Commands for working with canvas app source files.